Open-World Skill Discovery from Unsegmented Demonstrations: Method

-SBD takes a long unsegmented trajectory as input and learns an unconditional model to predict the next action based on previous observations.
-The model does not know about implicit skill transitions.
-To simulate the model's memory, a sliding window is used.
-At each time step $t$, the model predicts the next action and compares it with the ground truth to compute the loss.
-A skill transition is considered likely if the loss exceeds the average loss by a hyperparameter, GAP, or if an external indicator is true.
+SBD takes a long unsegmented trajectory and the unconditional action-prediction model as input.
+A sliding window is used to simulate the model's memory of past observations.
+At each time step $t$, we use the model to predict the next action and compare it with the ground truth to compute the loss.
+A skill change is considered likely if the loss exceeds the average loss by a hyperparameter, GAP, or if an external indicator is true.
 In such cases, $t$ is marked as a boundary.
 The model's memory is then cleared, and the algorithm proceeds to analyze the next sub-trajectory.
-The two core components of the algorithm are loss and external information.